-Governing Bodies -The Greek structure at UCA consists of 13 national fraternities and 10 national sororities governed by four coordinating bodies: Interfraternity Council (IFC), Panhellenic Council, National Pan-Hellenic Council (NPHC), and the United Greek Council (UGC).
-These organizations are nationally affiliated and report on campus to the Division of Student Services.
+Governing Bodies -The Greek structure at UCA consists of 13 national fraternities and 9 national sororities governed by four coordinating bodies: Interfraternity Council (IFC), Panhellenic Council, National Pan-Hellenic Council (NPHC), and the United Greek Council (UGC).
+These organizations are nationally affiliated and report on campus to the Division of Student Affairs.

-IFC, Panhellenic, NPHC, and UGC act in accordance with their individual constitutions and bylaws, membership requirements and recruitment regulations which must meet the approval of the vice president for student services and be in compliance with their respective national guidelines.
+IFC, Panhellenic, NPHC, and UGC act in accordance with their individual constitutions and bylaws, membership requirements and recruitment regulations which must meet the approval of the Vice President for Student Affairs and be in compliance with their respective national guidelines.
 All social Greek-letter fraternities and sororities at UCA are required to maintain membership in the appropriate association as recognized by their national organization.

 Greek Judicial Board - The Greek Judicial Board has been established to conduct disciplinary hearings for violations of university policy involving Greek organizations.
 The dean of students assigns appropriate cases to the Board.
-Decisions of the Board are recommendations to the vice president for student services.
+Decisions of the Board are recommendations to the Vice President for Student Affairs.